Girard Media LLC Expands Growth Solutions with New PR, Advertising, and Media Services to Enhance Brand Visibility and Strategic Marketing

 Girard Media PR

 In a digital-first world where visibility is currency, Girard Media’s newly enhanced services aim to provide brands with the systems they need to scale sustainably.
-Since its founding in 2008, the agency has empowered over 500 companies across more than 20 industries, offering insight-driven growth strategies that combine technology with creativity.
+Since its founding in 2008, the agency has empowered over 1,000 clients across more than 20 industries, offering insight-driven growth strategies that combine technology with creativity.

 “Our clients trust us to bring structure and clarity to their marketing efforts,” said Sevak Girard, CEO and Founder of Girard Media.
 “This expansion is about more than adding services—it’s about giving businesses a platform to communicate effectively and get seen by the audiences that matter most.”